Welcome our latest UBCC intern and front desk staff

 According to several new studies

-in the Archives of Internal Medicine,
+in the Archives of Internal Medicine, proton pump inhibitors are associated

 with an increased risk of infection from the bacterium Clostridium